Milton Road Campus

 In your playing or singing:

-Please then link the video to the personal statement section of your application.
+Please then paste the link to the video into your application.

 Our staff will review your application and, in some cases, they will follow up by giving you a phone or video call.
 If you don't get a call, don't worry!
 It will be because the staff have all the information they need from your video and the rest of your application.